pbeukema/LabHacks/readme.md

 ), written by [Konrad Kording](http://koerding.com/) and Brett Mensh.

 * Share your work with your friends as well as your enemies, the latter might give you even better criticism.

+* Steven Pinker has some interesting thoughts on how to make academic writing [better](http://stevenpinker.com/files/pinker/files/why_academics_stink_at_writing.pdf)
 ##  Doing fMRI
 * Organize your dataset using the [BIDS format](http://bids.neuroimaging.io/) - this will make your data more accessible to both your collaborators and the field at large.